smart-data-models/dataModel.WaterDistributionManagementEPANET/Reservoir/doc/spec.md

     -   Optional

 -   `sourceType` : A sub-property of the Property `sourceCategory`
-    -   Normative References: {{Add a normative reference}}
     -   Attribute type: `Property`.Text
     -   Values are Restricted to: "CONCEN", "MASS", "FLOWPACED" and "SETPOINT"
     -   Optional

 -   `sourceQuality` : Baseline or average concentration (or mass flow rate) of source.
 A sub-property of the Property `sourceCategory`
-    -   Normative References: {{Add a normative reference}}
-    -   Attribute type: `Property`.Text
+    -   Attribute type: `Property`.
+Number
     -   Attribute unit: All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code
     -   Attribute unit Example: `mg/L`
     -   [CEFACT](https://www.unece.org/cefact.html) unitCode: `M1`
     -   Optional

 ## Reservoir Entity Relationships
--   `headPattern`: {{Description of the Attribute}}

-    -   Normative References: The ID label of a time pattern used to model time variation in the reservoir's total head
+-   `headPattern`: The ID label of a time pattern used to model time variation in the reservoir's total head

     -   Attribute type: `Relationship`.
-        {{Add here the description of the target relationship object}}
+Reference to an entity of type `Pattern`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}`: {{Metadata Property Description}}
     -   Optional

 -   `sourcePattern` : A relationship to the pattern pf the `sourceCategory` property
-    -   Normative References: {{Add a normative reference}}
     -   Attribute type: `Relationship`.
-        {{Add here the description of the target relationship object}}
+Reference to an entity of type `Pattern`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Optional